-The current assessment begins with the model configuration from 2011 but continues on the theme of evaluating fits to the survey biomass estimates and other aspects of model specification consistent with previous explorations and past SSC and Plan Team recommendations.
+The current assessment begins with the model configuration from 2012 but continues on the theme of evaluating fits to the survey biomass estimates and the implementation of time-varying fishery selectivity consistent with previous explorations and SSC and Plan Team recommendations, and results from the recent Selectivity: theory, estimation, and application in fishery stock assessment models workshop (CAPAM Workshop Series Report, June 2013).

 The explorations of natural mortality and survey catchability (M, q) in the 2003 and 2004 assessments indicated inconsistencies between the fishery and survey age compositions and the survey biomass estimates (Lowe et al. 2003, 2004).
 The models evaluated could not reconcile large changes in survey biomass estimates over short time frames without associated extreme changes in the perceived magnitude of incoming year classes, or alternatively, substantial changes in the numbers of older-age fish (Lowe et al. 2004).
 The models' solution to improving the fit to the survey in the absence of appropriate changes in the numbers-at-age (and assuming fixed M) was to have survey catchability increase, resulting in lower overall biomass and fitting the trend in survey estimates (Lowe et al. 2004).
+The 2012 assessment Model